-This entitles a Film Partner to access a separate, uncapped tax credit fund, allowing 25-35% of eligible expenditures (or costs).
-To date, two production companies have become Film Partners: Netflix and NBCUniversal.
-A third, 828 Productions, announced this year they are relocating their headquarters from Los Angeles to Las Cruces, and will become the state's third film partner.
-828 productions plans to invest \$75 million to build a 300,000 square foot studio, and 20 acre back lot over the next six years, creating at least 100 high paying jobs in Las Cruces.
+This entitles a Film Partner to access a separate, uncapped tax credit fund, allowing 25-40% of eligible expenditures (or costs).
+To date, three production companies have become Film Partners: Netflix and NBCUniversal and 828 Productions, the latter of which announced last year they are relocating their headquarters from Los Angeles to Las Cruces, to become the state's third film partner.
+828 Productions plans to invest \$75 million to build a 300,000 square foot studio, and 20 acre back lot over the next six years, creating at least 100 high paying jobs in Las Cruces.

 This is a highly innovative program and likely pre-empts a wider industry trend for jurisdictions to focus more on encouraging longer-term production commitments.
 New Mexico has early mover advantage here, and the state has clearly been able to attract major investors.
+States such as New Jersey have emulated New Mexico's Film Partner legislation and have attracted long-term partners including Netflix.
+One of the many indirect benefits of the Film Partner program is that neighborhoods in the vicinities of Netflix and NBCUniversal in Albuquerque have become development - and redevelopment - magnets in the city.